 - 14. COMMENT: Sandy Hook Bay (east of Thorns Creek) has been listed on the 303(d) List since 2014 for fecal coliform, with no apparent action plan in place despite its designation for shellfish use.
 This is of particular concern due to frequently observed individuals crabbing in Sandy Hook Bay with potential health impacts.
 The state is strongly urged to promptly develop and implement a comprehensive plan to address fecal coliform pollution in this area.
 (3) - 15.
-COMMENT: The commenter understands the potential sources of fecal coliform pollution, such as stormwater runoff, sewage discharge from recreational boats, and animal waste, and urges the state to develop a more transparent and direct plan to address this pollutant.
+COMMENT: Stormwater runoff, sewage discharge from recreational boats, and animal waste are potential sources of fecal coliform pollution.
+The state is urged to develop a more transparent and direct plan to address this pollutant.
 Clear and effective strategies are vital to ensure the protection of our water resources and the well-being of our communities.
 (3) - 16.
 COMMENT: Include guidance on the Integrated Report's connection to municipal separate storm sewer systems (MS4) permit compliance.
 The Integrated Report lists impaired waters and, therefore, which waterways require TMDLs.
 TMDL implementation plans are an important inclusion to MS4 permits.
 This connection should be included in the Integrated Report.
 (4) - 17.
 COMMENT: Of the 17 approved watershed-based plans, not one addresses urbanized areas in New Jersey.
 This validates the need for high-quality watershed-based plans and improvement plans and projects in these areas.
 (4)

-RESPONSE TO COMMENTS 13, 14, 15, 16 AND 17: Fecal coliform impairment is a statewide issue.
+RESPONSE TO COMMENTS 13, 14, 15, 16 AND 17: The Department acknowledges that certain waters are impaired for fecal coliform.
 The Department's strategy to address coastal water quality is through weekly monitoring to protect the health and safety of recreational bathers from elevated levels of bacteria.
 Local health authorities perform routine weekly sampling at all primary coastal recreational beach monitoring stations beginning mid-May until they close for the season.
 Samples are analyzed for Enterococci, a fecal indicator of bacteria that is generally not harmful itself but indicate the possible presence of pathogenic (disease causing) bacteria, viruses, and protozoans that live in animal and human digestive systems.
 Local health authorities submit and verify water quality monitoring data through the Department's web-based Beach Monitoring System.
 The system automatically determines if an exceedance has occurred at a beach and generates beach action notifications (advisories/closures) for beaches that have opened for swimming for the season.
 Resamples are performed in conjunction with a sanitary survey, which identifies possible pollution sources that need to be addressed.

 In addition, an extensive pathogenic indicator sampling effort exists for determining New Jersey water quality compliance with the National Shellfish Sanitation Program (NSSP).
-The NJDEP's Bureau of Marine Water Monitoring classifies shellfish growing waters and determines whether and how the harvest of shellfish from those waters must be restricted to protect the public from health risks associated with the consumption of shellfish.
-Details on this program and closures in NJ waters are provided to the public (https://dep.nj.gov/wms/bmw/national-shellfish-sanitation-program-nssp/).
+The Department's Bureau of Marine Water Monitoring (BMWM) classifies shellfish growing waters and determines whether and how the harvest of shellfish from those waters must be restricted to protect the public from health risks associated with the consumption of shellfish.
+Each year, BMWM collects approximately 12,000 water samples for pathogenic indicators with sample sites visited approximately five to ten times per year.
+BMWM regularly performs field surveys of New Jersey's shoreline to monitor potential pollution sources and works to trackdown pollutant source(s) where problems are observed.
+Details on this program efforts to maintain the state's excellent record of safe shellfish harvest and any closures in New Jersey waters are provided to the public (https://dep.nj.gov/wms/bmw/national-shellfish-sanitation-program-nssp/).